quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 In this series, I will explain how type inference works and walk through implementing it for a small language in Haskell.
 This part doesn't require any experience with Haskell, since it's all conceptual.
 However, general knowledge of functional languages and/or "expression-oriented" languages will be helpful for understanding the constructs of the language we create, like let-expressions, if expressions, lambdas/anonymous functions, and currying.
 But I will explain as much as I reasonably can for those unfamiliar.

 I am attempting to make this tutorial as accessible as possible, since I know most people don't know Haskell.
-I am going to avoid advanced/confusing features of Haskell in part 2 and I'm going to add clarifications for those without a FP/Haskell background from a Java programmer's perspective, since Java has a static type system with a lot of features and most people are familiar with Java.
+I am going to avoid advanced/confusing features of Haskell in part 2.
+I'm also going to add clarifications of FP/Haskell concepts from a Java programmer's perspective, since Java has a static type system with a lot of features and most people are familiar with Java.

 In this part, we learn about what type inference is and how to formally describe a type system for a language.
-We will make a type system for a little programming language and we will also build up an additional rule system for typing that will lend itself nicely to an implementation in part 2.
+We will make a type system for a little programming language and specify the rules for typing expressions.

 This part of the tutorial is largely based on the wikipedia article for [Hindley–Milner type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
-Specifically, my tutorial build up to and walks through Algorithm J.
+Specifically, my tutorial builds up to and walks through Algorithm J.

 # What is type inference?
 A language like Java has what is called a static type system.
 In Java, if you try to do something silly like pass a `String` to a method that expects an `int`, the type checker will tell you that you made a mistake before your code even runs.